Benjamin Crump

 Benjamin Lloyd Crump (born October 10, 1969) is an American attorney who specializes in civil rights and catastrophic personal injury cases such as wrongful death lawsuits.
-His practice has focused on cases such as those of Trayvon Martin, Breonna Taylor, Michael Brown, George Floyd, Keenan Anderson, Sonya Massey, Firefighter of the Year, Derek Lewis, and Tyre Nichols, people affected by the Flint water crisis, the estate of Henrietta Lacks, the estate of Malcolm X, nearly 200 concertgoers from the 2021 Astroworld Festival, and the plaintiffs behind the 2019 Johnson & Johnson baby powder lawsuit alleging the company's talcum powder product led to ovarian cancer diagnoses.
-Crump is also founder of the firm Ben Crump Law of Tallahassee, Florida.
+His firm has represented the families of Trayvon Martin, Breonna Taylor, Michael Brown, George Floyd, Keenan Anderson, Sonya Massey, and Tyre Nichols, as well as people affected by the Flint water crisis, the estates of Henrietta Lacks and Malcolm X, nearly 200 concertgoers from the 2021 Astroworld Festival, and the plaintiffs behind the 2019 Johnson & Johnson baby powder lawsuit alleging the company's talcum powder product led to ovarian cancer diagnoses.
+Crump is the founder of the firm Ben Crump Law of Tallahassee, Florida.

-In 2020, Crump became the attorney for the families of Ahmaud Arbery, Breonna Taylor, George Floyd, and Jacob Blake.
+In 2020, Crump became the attorney for the families of Ahmaud Arbery, Jacob Blake, George Floyd, and Breonna Taylor.
 In 2021, he became the attorney for a passenger in the car with Winston Boogie Smith and for the family of Daunte Wright.
 Ongoing cases surrounding their killings or injuries led to protests against police brutality in America as well as internationally.

 Due to his legal reputation, he has been referred to as "Black America's attorney general".